ianprime0509/eleventy-plugin-static-jsx/README.md

 # eleventy-plugin-static-jsx

-This is a plugin for [Eleventy](https://www.11ty.dev/) to add support for JSX as a template format, using [static-jsx](https://github.com/ianprime0509/static-jsx).
+This is a plugin for [Eleventy](https://www.11ty.dev/) to add support for JSX and [MDX](https://mdxjs.com/) as template formats, using [static-jsx](https://github.com/ianprime0509/static-jsx).

 ## Installation